naeljb/Tkinter_code/README.md

 # Tkinter_code
-Repository of Tkinter code for building app
+In ths repository, I'm storing of Tkinter code for building app.
+It also contains the basics coding as a reference.